xsuite/xsuite/docs/installation.rst

 Basic installation
 ==================

+If you do not have a Python installation, please follow the instructions in :ref:`this section<miniforge>` to get a Miniforge environment and install Xsuite.

-The Xsuite packages can be installed using pip.
-We recommend installing Xsuite in a :ref:`conda environment<miniforge>`.
+Instead, if you already have a Python installation, the Xsuite packages can be installed using pip:

 .. code-block:: bash

     pip install xsuite

-This installation allows using Xsuite on CPU in many basic scenarios.
-In order to handle more complicated case it may be necessary to install compilers with ``conda install compilers``.
-To use Xsuite on GPU, with the cupy and/or pyopencl you need to install the corresponding packages, as described in the q:ref:`dedicated section<gpuinst>`.
+This installation allows using Xsuite on CPU in most scenarios.
+In order to handle more complicated cases it may be necessary to install compilers with ``conda install compilers``.
+To use Xsuite on GPU, with the cupy and/or pyopencl you need to install the corresponding packages, as described in the :ref:`dedicated section<gpuinst>`.

 .. note::
     On most machines, when using Xsuite installed from PyPI, there is no longer